-Although the definition of pre-emission in SGRBs is not uniquely given as, for instance, some authors require the waiting time to be longer than the main burst duration (Minaev et al. 2018) while others do not (Zhong et al. 2019), precursor flares have been confidently identified in rare ($\leq 10\%$) cases (Wang et al. 2020).
+Although the definition of pre-emission in SGRBs is not uniquely given as, for instance, some authors require the waiting time to be longer than the main burst duration (Minaev et al. 2018) while others do not (Zhong et al. 2019), precursor flares have been confidently identified in rare (≤10%) cases (Wang et al. 2020).
 These early flares may be triggered by certain, resonantlyexcited QNMs (Tsang et al. 2012; Suvorov & Kokkotas 2020b; Kuan et al. 2021b).
-The (linear) orbital frequencies of precursors, which are uncertain owing to a delay between the main GRB and the merger through a jet formation and subsequent breakout timescale, suggest that ~ 100 Hz modes are promising to account for the pre-emissions; in particular, shear-, interface-, and gmodes have attracted some attention (Tsang et al. 2012; Tsang 2013; Kuan et al. 2021b).
-We focus on the g-mode scenario in this article since we may accommodate double precursors by one class of modes, though a discussion about other modes is given in Sec.
+The (linear) orbital frequencies of precursors, which are uncertain owing to a delay between the main gammaray burst (GRB) and the merger through a jet formation and subsequent breakout timescale, suggest that ~100 Hz modes are promising to account for the pre-emissions; in particular, shear, interface, and q modes have attracted some attention (Tsang et al. 2012; Tsang 2013; Kuan et al. 2021b).
+We focus on the q-mode scenario in this article since we may accommodate double precursors by one class of modes, though a discussion about other modes is given in Sect.
 4.3.

 2.1.
-Parameterised g-modes
+Parameterised g modes

-Composition and/or temperature gradients stratify the interior of a NS, so that it may support g-modes.
+Composition and/or temperature gradients stratify the interior of a NS, so that it may support q modes.
 The spectrum of these modes is determined by the 'adiabatic index' of the fluid perturbation relative to that of the (beta-equilibrium) background, setting the characteristic Brunt-Väisälä frequency (e.g., Reisenegger 2001).
 In general, the index depends on the respective Fermi energies of each particle species, most notably through the electron fraction Y_e , and the temperature of the star (e.g., Haensel et al. 2002).
-Realistic profiles for these quantities are complicated, and depend on a number of largely-uncertain aspects of the stellar interior (see Lattimer 2012, for a review).
-In this work, our main goal is to illustrate a method by which spin can be measured in NSNS mergers that release two precursor flares.
-To this end, we work within the context of the simple, toy framework described by Kuan et al. (2021a) (see also Gaertig & Kokkotas 2009; Passamonti et al. 2009; Xu & Lai 2017; Passamonti et al. 2021), where stratification is encoded in a spatially-constant but time-dependent parameter δ , defined as the difference between the (generally density-dependent) adiabatic indices of the perturbation and the background star1.
-More specifically, we define2 for pressure p and temperature T, where particle species x has number density n_x and Fermi energy E_F^x , and the sum runs over the species list (treated as being just non-relativistic n and p, for simplicity), and assume $\nabla_j \delta \approx 0$ (see Appendix A).
-In the time between ~ 10^2 s before the first precursor and the merger, the composition of the star changes very little, though the temperature can evolve dramatically (e.g., Lai 1994).
-As such, both thermal and compositional gradients define $\delta(t_0, \mathbf{x})$ for simulation start time t_0 , while only thermal gradients then contribute to the evolution of δ due to tidal effects and mode-induced backreaction (see Sec.
+Realistic profiles for these quantities are complicated, and depend on a number of largely uncertain aspects of the stellar interior (see Lattimer 2012, for a review).
+In this work, our main goal is to illustrate a method by which spin can be measured in NS-NS mergers that release two precursor flares.
+To this end, we work within the context of the simple, toy framework described by Kuan et al. (2021a) (see also Gaertig & Kokkotas 2009; Passamonti et al. 2009, 2021; Xu & Lai 2017), where stratification is encoded in a spatially constant but time-dependent parameter δ , defined as the difference between the (generally density-dependent) adiabatic indices of the perturbation and the background star1.
+More specifically, we define2 for the pressure, p, and temperature, T, where particle species x has number density n_x and Fermi energy E_F^x , and the sum includes the species list (treated as being just non-relativistic n and p, for simplicity), and assume $\nabla_j \delta \approx 0$ (see Appendix A).
+In the time between $\sim 10^2$ s before the first precursor and the merger, the composition of the star changes very little, though the temperature can evolve dramatically (e.g., Lai 1994).
+As such, both thermal and compositional gradients define $\delta(t_0, x)$ for simulation start time t_0 , while only thermal gradients then contribute to the evolution of δ due to tidal effects and modeinduced backreaction (see Sect.
 2.5 for more details).
 The shift in g-mode spectra at late times is largely attributable to heating, even though the composition gradient is the main source of stratification; some studies suggest an effective $\delta \gtrsim 0.01$ for compositional stratification (e.g., Reisenegger 2009; Akgün et al. 2013).

-$$\delta(t, \mathbf{x}) = \left[\frac{k^2 \pi^2}{6} \sum{x} \frac{n_x(\mathbf{x})}{E_F^x(\mathbf{x})}\right] \frac{T(t, \mathbf{x})^2}{p(t, \mathbf{x})},\tag{1}$$
+$$\delta(t, \mathbf{x}) = \left[\frac{k^2 \pi^2}{6} \sum{\mathbf{x}} \frac{n{\mathbf{x}}(\mathbf{x})}{E_F^{\mathbf{x}}(\mathbf{x})} \right] \frac{T(t, \mathbf{x})^2}{p(t, \mathbf{x})}$$ (1)